amalto/platform6-connector-nodejs/API.md

 app.get(`${path}/permissions`, async function (request, response) {
 	// Retrieve the permissions of the user doing the request const permissions = await PermissionsManager.getUserPermissions(request)

+	// Check that the permissions are correctly retrieved if (permissions.hasOwnProperty('error')) {
+		response.status(401).send({ message: "Unauthorized: you need to have a valid access token to get your permissions." }) }

 	response.status(200).send(permissions)
 })